Segmensation/segmensation-rtd/docs/source/development/add_explicit_functionality.rst

 !!CONGRATULATIONS!!

-you build your first component in segmensation
+You build your first component in segmensation.